- Free Consultation: (813) 222-2220 Tap Here to Call Us

 GPS Trackers and the Fourth Amendment

 Tampa Drug Charge Defense Lawyer, Attorney W.F.
 “Casey” Ebsary, Jr. reviewed an interesting appeals court decision where police put a GPS Tracking Device on a car and followed him for weeks.
 The defendant was arrested for Federal cocaine charges.
 Specifically, “conspiracy to distribute and to possess with intent to distribute five or more kilograms of cocaine and 50 or more grams of cocaine base.”
-The court summarized the case as involving “Evidence Obtained from GPS Device.”
+The court summarized a case involving evidence obtained from GPS Device. and commented: “conviction is reversed because it was obtained with evidence procured in violation of the Fourth Amendment.”
+U.S. v.
+Maynard, 615 F.3d 544, 568 (D.C.
+Cir.
+2010).

 Technology Got You Down?
 Tell Me Your Story – Call Me (813) 222-2220.